 FVPP will conduct an agency program consultation (APC) every second year.
 FVPP will endeavour to contact agencies at least four weeks prior to a site visit for the purpose of an APC.
 Once a date is set, FVPP will provide written confirmation to the agency.
-During this consultation, FVPP may interview members of the board and/or Steering Committee (where applicable), the director, and / or other staff persons.
+During this consultation, FVPP may interview members of the board, the director, and / or other staff persons.
 The areas of discussion include but are not limited to the following:

 - agency board operations;

 - community relationships;

 - operational and strategic planning;

 - client evaluations;

 - human resource management;

+- services;

-- counselling services; and
+- statistics; and

 - collaboration with collateral agencies.